nghianguyendev/design-pattern/Command/readme.md

 - You specify, queue, and execute requests at different times.
 - You must support undo, logging, or transactions

+The quintessential example of Command is for GUI actions, such as cut and paste.
+For example, the CutCommand's execute method does a cut, and its undo method reverses the cut.
+The CutCommand will also retain the data necessary to perform the undo.
+All the GUI commands can be kept in a history stack, so that they can be popped in turn, and each undone.

+Another common use of Command is for server - side request handling.
+When a server object receives a (remote) message, it creates a Command object for that request, and hands it off to a CommandProcesser [BMRSS96], which can queue. log, prioritize, and execute the commands.

 # Diagram

 ![ChainOfReponsibilityDesignPattern](https://github.com/nghianguyendev/design-pattern/blob/master/Command/Command.png?raw=true)